Prep is the job.

 Josh will talk through color with you and pull samples.
 For whole-house or high-design projects, we recommend working with a designer — we have a short list of people we work with regularly and can refer you if you don't have one.

-Seven steps.
+Six steps.

 Start with the first.